Dark Grass Blue

 The caterpillars are usually attended by some ants of various species, including

-The eggs are pale green, round, and flattened.
+The eggs are off-white, round, and flattened.
+They are covered in a microscopic triangular lattice of ribs.
+The eggs have a diameter of about 0.5 mm.
 They are usually laid singly on the undersides of leaves of a foodplant.

 The species occurs from the Mediterranean to south-east Asia, including :

 CSIRO Publishing, Melbourne 2000, vol. 2, pp. 835-836.

 Proceedings of the Zoological Society of London,

 1865, Part2, p.
 505, No. 106, and also Plate 31, fig. 7.